 - Bernadette Wagner grew up on a small family farm north of Regina, Saskatchewan.
 The gently rolling parkland instilled in her a love of land, the spirit of the prairies, and a commitment to community.
 She is a multi-genre writer whose work has been featured in journals and anthologies, newspapers and magazines, on radio and television, film and the web, as well as in schools, on stages and in the streets.

-She’s recently completed the Vancouver Manuscript Intensive, studying with Rachel Rose, Vancouver Poet Laureate, on a mixed-genre manuscript that explores uranium.
+She completed the Vancouver Manuscript Intensive, studying with Rachel Rose, Vancouver Poet Laureate, on a mixed-genre manuscript that explores uranium.
 Bernadette's previous work netted her a Saskatchewan Writers Guild Short Manuscript Award for Children’s Literature and a Saskatchewan Book Awards nomination for her collection of poetry, This hot place (Thistledown Press, 2010).
 And she’s been granted Emerging Artist Awards from the Canada Council for the Arts and the Saskatchewan Arts Board.
 Her second collection of poetry is forthcoming from Radiant Press in 2019.

 - Electronic Media » Blogs, Websites, Other